 College of Business > Academics > School of Accountancy & MIS > Student Resources > CPA Exam Resources

 The DePaul curriculum fully prepares you for the content that is tested on the CPA exam.
-The following sections provide you with information on CPA eligibility, exam content and the application process.
+The following sections provide you with information on CPA eligibility, preparation and the application process.

 What are the Illinois educational requirements?